 If you are interested in pursuing the combined MA/PhD track, this is the time to meet with the Director of Graduate Studies to discuss the possibility of beginning PhD coursework during the spring semester.

 In January, you will take two qualifying exams covering material from the fall semester.
 You must pass each exam with a grade of B- or better to meet this graduation requirement.
 You have two chances to pass each exam.

-During the spring semester, you take a final course in economic theory — either Microeconomics II or Macroeconomics — and three courses in which you begin applying economic theory and econometrics to real-world problems:
+During the spring semester, you take a final course in economic theory — either Microeconomics II or Macroeconomics — and two courses in which you begin applying economic theory and econometrics to real-world problems:

 - ECO 725: Data Methods in Economics